-Flavors of Bogota is the creation of Karen Attman and Peter Corredor, two people who are in love with food and the growing restaurant scene in Bogota.
+Flavors of Bogota is the creation of Karen Attman and Peter Corredor, a woman from the United States and a guy from Colombia, who are in love with food and the growing restaurant scene in Bogota.

 Almost twenty years ago Karen left her hometown of Philadelphia to pursue expat life, and she’s still loving it.
 Once co-editor of a literary magazine in Philadelphia, she now lives in Bogota, Colombia, and writes about what moves her; eating, traveling and listening to people’s fascinating stories.

 Peter, once chef at a very hectic kitchen in Venezuela, continues to exercise his love of food on a much more personal level.
 When he’s not administering businesses in Colombia, he’s trying out interesting flavor combinations in his own kitchen, or tasting new dishes thought up by the talented chefs in Colombia.

 But Flavors of Bogota goes beyond just food.
 Our love of coffee led us to start our Specialty Coffee Experiences, the original coffee shop tours in Colombia.
 Now we have a team of passionate coffee lovers from Colombia that lead groups of locals and visitors to discover the history of coffee, how to taste coffee like a pro, and learn about what’s at the heart of coffee in Colombia.

 What is the mission of Flavors of Bogota?

 Flavors of Bogota is all about our latest discoveries as we visit restaurants, attend food events, taste delicious street food, check out random food trucks and have other chance encounters with all things edible.
 Here you can also find interviews that Karen conducts with chefs, bakers, mixologists, sommeliers and restaurant owners in Colombia and Peter’s pictures of it all.